-At Associated Eye Care, we take pride in helping patients improve their dry eye disease.
-With advanced diagnostic testing designed to determine the root cause of your dry eye symptoms, our team of specialists are able to accurately determine your personalized treatment plan.
+At Associated Eye Care, we take pride in helping patients improve their Dry Eye Disease.
+With advanced diagnostic testing designed to determine the root cause of your Dry Eye Disease symptoms, our team of specialists are able to accurately determine your personalized treatment plan.

-Dry eye syndrome is a common condition in which there is a deficiency in the quality and/or quantity of tears produced by the eyes.
+Dry Eye Disease is a common condition in which there is a deficiency in the quality and/or quantity of tears produced by the eyes.
 Tears perform many important functions for the eye including cleaning, lubricating, and providing nutrition.
 Tears also maintaining a smooth surface on the eye to refract light and to provide clear vision.
 A healthy tear film contains a very complex balance of water, salts, mucin, and oils produced by glands on the eye and eyelids.
-If any of these components are out of balance, dry eye symptoms can occur.
+If any of these components are out of balance, Dry Eye Disease symptoms can occur.

-Typical symptoms of dry eye include a dry or gritty sensation, scratchiness, itching, burning, pain, eyelid heaviness, intermittent blurred vision, and intermittent tearing.
+Typical symptoms of Dry Eye Disease include a dry or gritty sensation, scratchiness, itching, burning, pain, eyelid heaviness, intermittent blurred vision, and intermittent tearing.
 Symptoms are usually worse later in the day, during prolonged use of the eyes, and in conditions of heat, wind and low humidity.

 The outermost layer of the tear film, the lipid layer, is composed of oils produced by meibomian glands that are located on the inside of the eyelids.
 The oils from these glands lubricate and prevent evaporation of the tear film.
-Approximately 85% of patients diagnosed with dry eye have symptoms associated with an unstable tear film due to meibomian gland disease or dysfunction.
+Approximately 85% of patients diagnosed with Dry Eye Disease have symptoms associated with an unstable tear film due to meibomian gland disease or dysfunction.

-What should you do if you are experiencing Dry Eye Symptoms?
+What should you do if you are experiencing Dry Eye Disease Symptoms?